bobia9991/Variant-Detection-Introduction-GATK/README.md

 ### Reorder BAM file

-In this step we will reorder the SAM/BAM file to match the contig ordering in the reference fasta file, as to determine the exact name matching of contigs.
+Samtools `sort` command sorts the chromosomes/contigs in lexicographical order, however GATK downstream analysis requires the chromosmes/contigs to be sorted based on their order of occurance in fasta file.
+This steps acieves that.
 Reads which are mapped to contigs which are absent in the new reference file are rejected or dropped.
 This step can run faster if we provide the indexed BAM file.

 The following command will reorder the BAM file using PICARD tools:
 <pre>